ValeriaPolicastro/robin/README.md

 of chance, merely due to edge positions in the network.

 ###### The package:
-1)Examine the robustness of a community detection algorithm against random perturbations of the original graph 2)Tests the statistical difference between the stability measure curves created 3)Makes a comparison between different community detection algorithms to choose the one that better fits the network of interest
+*Examine the robustness of a community detection algorithm against random perturbations of the original graph *Tests the statistical difference between the stability measure curves created *Makes a comparison between different community detection algorithms to choose the one that better fits the network of interest
-4)Gives a graphical interactive representation
+*Gives a graphical interactive representation
 ---------------

 ## Example 1: "Robustness of a community detection"